Sarah Brasero-Carreira

-Sarah Brasero-Carreira (/pt-PT/; born 1 September 2004) is an English professional footballer who plays as a midfielder for Women's Super League club West Ham United and the England under-23 national team.
+Sarah Brasero-Carreira (/pt-PT/; born 1 September 2004) is an English professional footballer who plays as a midfielder for Deportivo Alavés, on loan from Women's Super League club West Ham United and the England under-23 national team.

 She previously played for National League South side Ipswich Town, Women's Championship club Lewes, and Campeonato Nacional Feminino side Estoril.

 Club career

 Ipswich Town

 Brasero-Carreira joined National League South side Ipswich Town in 2020 from Sprowston.
 On 19 October, she made her debut as the youngest ever Ipswich player at 16 years old, in FA Cup qualifying against lower level Peterborough Northern Star, with the team winning comfortably 10–0.

 Brasero-Carreira made it into the first team during the 2021–22 season.
 In October 2021, she scored her debut goal for Ipswich against London Bees in a 3–1 victory.
 She played for two seasons with the club and scored 7 goals in 43 appearances, before rejecting a new contract from Ipswich.